ECTS

 Program

-The BiPAgro pathway in the Life Sciences B.Sc. starts at L2 level and is divided into 4 semesters (L2 and L3), each comprising teaching units (UE) which, when validated, give ECTS credits.
-In L2, courses are largely pooled with those of the other Life Sciences courses in the Biology-Mechanisms of Life teaching department.
-In L3, specific courses in Plant Biology enable students to specialize in the plant field.
+The BiPAgro program within the Bachelor's degree in Life Sciences begins at the L2 level and is spread over four semesters (L2 and L3), each comprising teaching units (UE) which, when validated, award ECTS credits.
+In L2, the courses are largely shared with those of the other Life Sciences Bachelor's degree programs in the Biology-Mechanisms of Life Department.
+In L3, specific Plant Biology teaching units allow for specialization in the plant field.

-It is possible to enter the course in L2 or L3 after evaluation of an application by a pedagogical committee.
+It is possible to join the program in the second or third year after evaluation of an application by an academic committee.

 Cellular and Molecular Biology 2